 Don’t have time to read?
 Then give it a listen.

-For anyone hoping to pursue an education or a career in an English-Speaking country, the IELTS Test is one of the most important tests s/he will ever take.
-It is important for any candidate to maintain a good score in all sections individually (Listening, Reading, Speaking and Writing) and that is why the Speaking section is one of the most feared sections among candidates, assuming from what I have seen in my tenure as an IELTS instructor.
+For anyone hoping to pursue an education or a career in an English-speaking country, the IELTS Test is one of the most important tests s/he will ever take.
+It is important for any candidate to maintain a good score in all sections individually (IELTS Listening, IELTS Reading, IELTS Speaking, & IELTS Writing) and that is why the Speaking section is one of the most feared sections among candidates, assuming from what I have seen in my tenure as an IELTS instructor.

-That can be changed though and here are 7 important strategies that will help you do just that.
+That can be changed though and here are 7 important IELTS Strategies that will help you do just that.
 I must state that these tips and tricks don’t promise you higher scores but rather guides you on a path designed to maximize your possibility of getting amazing scores.

 1. First impressions:

 Ace it from the beginning.
 Don’t start your answers with short, small replies.
 Reply with an answer that is informative, interesting, and related to the question.

 For example, ‘’What kind of games do children like to play these days?’’

 Say, ‘’Children these days like to play video games which are electronic games that consist of interaction with a user interface to create visual feedback on the screen.’’

 Proficiency is a thing that develops with time and it might be hard to provide similar answers if you are a beginner However, the gist is, to address the question in your answer and provide an informative reply.